The Star Gold Coast’s latest hotel and residential tower has reached a construction milestone this week, topping out at 53 storeys.

-Destination Gold Coast Consortium Project Director Jaime Cali said it is has been a rewarding project to lead on behalf of the joint venture partners.
+Destination Gold Coast Consortium Project Director Jaime Cali said it is has been a rewarding project to lead.

 “Three years ago, when we started construction there was no indication a global pandemic was around the corner, so to be able to reach this milestone on time and on budget is thanks to all the hard-working people involved,” Ms Cali said.

 “We have also been able to maintain targets by using local south-east Queensland and Australian manufacturers and suppliers wherever possible to reduce the risk of supply chain issues.”